nuuuwan/news_lk3_data/README.md

 Recalls past successes of SLPP leadership in ending SL’s three-decade long conflict and following development

-Blames Aragalaya for country’s collapse and questions if long queues for gods were orchestrated by a group
+Blames Aragalaya for country’s collapse and questions if long queues for goods were orchestrated by a group​

 Asserts SLPP’s readiness for upcoming elections and Opposition to any delays